DJRivera25/Fakturera/README.md

    - Check browser console for CORS errors

 3. **Build Errors**

    - Clear `node_modules` and reinstall
    - Check Node.js version compatibility
    - Verify all environment variables are set

+4. **Dashboard Not Loading**
+   - Ensure pricelist data is seeded in database
+   - Check API endpoints are working
+   - Verify frontend can connect to backend

 ## License

 This project is for demonstration purposes only.